OutSystems/docs-howtos/src/development/data-grid/reactive/data-grid-react-api-ref.md

 Message
 :   Type: Text.
-    Message that explains the resulting code from the actions such as adding or removing lines from the grid.
+    Message that explains the resulting code from the actions, such as adding or removing lines from the grid.

 ### Filter_Condition { #Structure_Filter_Condition }

 Represents a filter condition

-*Attributes*
+**Attributes**

 And
 :   Type: Boolean.